ie/aem-fed-example/README.md

 ### TO DO

+1. Master client libs need to be included in generated_html (see index.js parseEachHtl())
-1. Resolve all eslint errors
+2. Resolve all eslint errors
-2. Example BEM styling on a component
+3. Example BEM styling on a component
-3. Add Typescript support
+4. Add Typescript support

 ### Resources